lbressler13/kotlin-utils/README.md

 ## Testing

 Unit tests are written using the [Kotlin test](https://kotlinlang.org/api/latest/kotlin.test/) framework.
-Tests must be written for helper functions and extension functions.
+Tests must be written for helper functions and extension methods.
 They should also be written for new classes, and for custom methods in data classes.

 Tests can be run using an IDE, or with the following command: